jdohertydev/runit/README.md

 ## User Stories

-## User Stories and Project Metrics
+### User Stories and Project Metrics

 User stories were created based on the Epics, utilising the MoSCoW prioritisation technique.
 Each user story was estimated for relative effort using a sequence inspired by Fibonacci numbers (1, 2, 3, 5, 8, 13, etc.), which helps capture the uncertainty and variability in estimating task complexity.
 This non-linear sequence was chosen to provide a clear initial size assessment for each user story.

 ### Kanban Board Labels

-Each user story on our Kanban Board is labelled with two key attributes:
+Each user story on the Kanban Board is labelled with two key attributes:

-- **MoSCoW Prioritisation**:
+- **MoSCoW Prioritisation:**
   - **Must-Have:** Critical requirements that are essential for project success (14 story points).
   - **Should-Have:** Important requirements that significantly add value (3 story points).
   - **Could-Have:** Desirable features that provide additional benefits (0 story points).